Guidobaldo II della Rovere: Early life

 Guidobaldo was the son of Francesco Maria I della Rovere and Eleonora Gonzaga.
 In 1535, despite a papal ban, he married Giulia da Varano, daughter of the duke of Camerino and Caterina Cybo.
 In response to his marriage with Giulia, Pope Paul III excommunicated Guidobaldo, his bride, Giulia, his mother-in-law, Caterina Cybo, in 1535.
 Upon his installation as duke of Camerino, Paul III placed the duchy under interdict.
 Upon the assassination of his father, Guidobaldo became duke of Urbino in 1538.

+Guidobaldo and Giulia had a child, Virginia Varana della Rovere, who married Frederico Borromeo.

 Career

 In 1546, he received a condotta as military leader (Governatore) by the Republic of Venice, for which his father had been a valiant commander during the Italian Wars.
+He employed the artist and armourer Bartolomeo Campi, who made him a suit of armour.

-After the 1547 death of Giulia da Varano, in 1548 he married Vittoria Farnese - the daughter of Pier Luigi Farnese, Duke of Parma and Gerolama Orsini, daughter of Lodovico Orsini and wife and first cousin Giulia Conti.
+After the death of his first wife, Giulia, in 1548 he married Vittoria Farnese, the daughter of Pier Luigi Farnese, Duke of Parma and Gerolama Orsini.
 Later he was made Papal governor of Fano, receiving also the title of capitano generale (commander-in-chief) of the Papal States, as well as that of Prefect of Rome.

 In 1559, he was hired by the King of Spain, helping Bernardo Sanseverino (who had married Isabella, one of Guidobaldo's daughters) in the war against the Ottoman Turks.

 On 1 January 1573, a revolt rose against Guidobaldo in Urbino, due to the excessive tax burden that he was exerting over his state.
 He reacted by bloodily suppressing the riot.